Leadership Fundamentals: Lead 4 Success™

 - Why are you interested in this professional development opportunity?
 (250 word limit)

 - Explain how participation in the program will benefit your work, including a description of one or more significant challenges you would like to explore during the program.
 (250 word limit)

 The Supervisors of eligible candidates must complete a short sponsorship form for the candidate to be considered for the program.
-The sponsorship form must be submitted by May 12th and includes the following questions:
+The sponsorship form includes the following questions:

 - Explain how participation in the Leadership Fundamentals program will benefit the candidate's work and school/unit.
 (250 word limit)

 - Describe how the candidate has demonstrated leadership, influence, and collaboration in their current role.
 (250 word limit)

 - Describe your observations regarding the candidate's demonstrated motivation and openness to learn and apply the lessons from this program.
 (250 word limit)

 A selection committee is convened to review applications and to select a maximum of 50 participants for the program.

 If you would like further information please contact us: firstname.lastname@example.org